-- lwi were engaged in several working parties including town centres, water management, the district plan, the treatment of bio-solids and the development of cultural impact assessments. - o Engagement continued on plans for Otaraua Park development with Te Ātiawa ki Whakarongotai.
+iwi were engaged in several working parties including town centres, water management, district plan, the treatment of bio-solids and the development of cultural impact assessments;

-- Engagement continued with Ngāti Toa Rangatira and Te Ātiawa ki Whakarongotai for the Maclean Park development plan. - Iwi capacity contracts were signed off, supporting iwi to consult and engage in initial conversations with Council officers and provide comment on resource consents received. - Discussions continued with the Department of Conservation and GWRC to facilitate iwi engagement and participation in collaborative biodiversity project opportunities. - o Māori economic development funds of \$50,000 were allocated to seven recipients. - Ongoing support was provided to other internal Council activities to facilitate iwi engagement.
-This work continues to inform Council officers about the critical values and aspirations that are significant to iwi ,and goes towards meeting the legislative requirement on the Council in regards to iwi participation. - The annual marae maintenance and development fund was allocated. - o A range of Matariki activities were organised for June and July 2018 including Tākoha kai, the Matariki on Main Street party in Ōtaki, the annual Matariki brochure advertising Matariki events throughout the rohe (district), the implementation of bilingual educational signage at Kaitawa Reserve with support from Te Whānau Kōtuku Paraparaumu School and Friends of the Kaitawa Reserve; and - o A series of 12 videos were produced as part of the Te Reo Māori Ākina te Reo project, including Te Whakaminenga o Kāpiti members, Mayor Gurunathan, Council staff, local tamariki and community groups speaking te reo in everyday ways and at events these can be viewed from the Councils website and Facebook pages.
+- engagement continued on plans for Otaraua Park development with Te Ātiawa ki Whakarongotai; - engagement continued with Ngāti Toa Rangatira and Te Ātiawa ki Whakarongotai for the Maclean Park development plan; - iwi capacity contracts were signed off, supporting iwi to consult and engage in initial conversations with Council officers and provide comment on resource consents received; - discussions continued with the Department of Conservation and GWRC to facilitate iwi engagement and participation in collaborative biodiversity project opportunities; - Māori economic development funds of \$50,000 were allocated to seven recipients; - o ongoing support to other internal Council activities to facilitate iwi engagement; - o the annual marae maintenance and development fund was allocated. - a range of Matariki activities were organised for June and July 2018 including Tākoha kai, the Matariki on Main street party in Ōtaki, the annual Matariki brochure advertising Matariki events throughout the rohe (district), the implementation of bilingual educational signage at Kaitawa Reserve with support from Te Whānau Kōtuku Paraparaumu School and Friends of the Kaitawa Reserve; and - a series of 12 videos were produced as part of the Te Reo Māori - Ākina te Reo project, including Te Whakaminenga o Kāpiti members, Mayor Gurunathan, Council staff, local tamariki and community groups speaking te reo in everyday ways and at events - these can be viewed from Councils website and Facebook pages;.

-Contribution to outcomes Performance measures Target Result Comment Civil defence emergency managemen t We encourage households to be ready for emergencies Number of households that have an emergency plan and kit sufficient for three days following an emergency event Maintain or increase 2014/15 baseline (69%) Achieved (75%) Residents opinion survey result for 2017/18 was 75% (2016/17 result was 76%).
-Governance Residents will be informed of opportunities to engage and participate in decision-making processes within statutory timeframes Council meeting agendas are available in hard copy in council service centres and/or district libraries within two working days prior to the meeting 100% Achieved (100%) All Council meeting agendas were available in hard copy in Council service centres and/or district libraries within two working days prior to the meeting.
-Official information requests will be responded to within statutory timeframes Percentage of official information requests responded to within 20 working days 1 100% Not achieved (99%) 223 of the 224 official information requests were responded to within 20 working days.
+Contribution to outcomes Performance measures Target Result Comment Civil defence emergency managemen t · We encourage households to be ready for emergencies Number of households that have an emergency plan and kit sufficient for three days following an emergency event Maintain or increase 2014/15 baseline (69%) Achieved (75%) Residents' opinion survey result for 2017/18 was 75% (2016/17 result was 76%).
+Governance Residents will be informed of opportunities to engage and participate in decision-making processes within statutory timeframes Council meeting agendas are available in hard copy in council service centres and/or district libraries within two working days prior to the meeting 100% Achieved (100%) All Council meeting agendas were available in hard copy in council service centres and/or district libraries within two working days prior to the meeting.
+Official information requests will be responded to within statutory timeframes Percentage of official information requests responded to within 20 working days 100% Not achieved (99%) 223 of the 224 official information requests were responded to within 20 working days.
 One request took over 20 days because of an administrative error in entering the date received.
-Tāngata whenua We value the partnership with tāngata whenua and it is strong The memorandum of partnership is renewed each triennium Achieve Achieved The memorandum was reviewed by Te Whakaminenga o Kāpiti and adopted by the Council for the current triennium.
+Tāngata whenua We value the partnership with tāngata whenua and it is strong The memorandum of partnership is renewed each triennium Achieve Achieved The memorandum was reviewed by Te Whakaminenga o Kāpiti and adopted by Council for the current triennium.
 It was signed on Tuesday 5 December 2017.
-Te Whakaminenga o Kāpiti is satisfied or very satisfied with the partnership Achieve Achieved On behalf of Te Whakaminenga o Kāpiti the Chair has reported that they are satisfied with the outcomes achieved under the partnership - although it was noted that there is a need to look at how the partnership can become more ingrained and visible across council outcomes.
+Te Whakaminenga o Kāpiti is satisfied or very satisfied with the partnership Achieve Achieved On behalf of Te Whakaminenga o Kāpiti the Chair has reported that they are satisfied with outcomes achieved under the partnership - although it was noted that there is a need to look at how the partnership become more engrained and visible across council outcomes.
 We provide for the active participation of tāngata whenua and Māori in decision-making processes Māori have representation on standing committees of council and tāngata whenua working parties contribute to significant council work programmes Achieve Achieved Representation is established and working parties are actively involved in significant programmes.

-^{1.} Unless a time extension is notified under the Local Government Official Information and Meetings Act (1987) section 14 (1).
+1. Unless a time extension is notified under LGOIMA (1987) Section 14 (1).